ddmitov/camel-doctor/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/ddmitov/camel-doctor?branch=master&svg=true)](https://ci.appveyor.com/project/ddmitov/camel-doctor)
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/11917/badge.svg)](https://scan.coverity.com/projects/ddmitov-camel-doctor)

-Camel Doctor is a serverless HTML user interface for the [default Perl debugger](http://perldoc.perl.org/perldebug.html) in the form of a C++ [Qt 5](https://www.qt.io/) desktop application.
+Camel Doctor is a serverless HTML user interface for the [default Perl debugger](http://perldoc.perl.org/perldebug.html) in the form of a C++ [Qt 5](https://www.qt.io/) desktop application for Linux, Mac or Windows.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and its modules.

 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.
 Camel Doctor is an implementation of an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical frontends for the Perl debugger.